emiliocolo/memory-stress-test/README.md

 https://en.wikipedia.org/wiki/Cgroups
 http://man7.org/linux/man-pages/man7/cgroups.7.html
 ```
-There exist a convenience python module called cgroups to simplify the operations of
+Exist a convenience python module called cgroups to simplify the operations of
 having to walk through and manipulate the /proc directory files directly.

-On memory stats and profiling the psutils and memory_profilers python packages are main helpers here.
+Printing memory stats and profiling with psutils and memory_profilers python packages.

-Last but not least, memory allocation is simulated through a dummy buffer implemented as a python list.
+and last but not least, memory allocation is simulated through a dummy buffer implemented as a python list.

 ## Requirements
-Linux and basic Python installation, included pip for install required modules,
+Linux and basic Python installation, with included pip for install required modules.

 it works in local and virtual environments, tested over Python 2.7 and Python 3.6 branches.

 ## Installation
-As usual
+Steps as usual:
 ```
 git clone this repository
 pip install -r requirements.txt